top of page

 The answer can be found by considering the factors that contribute to an organization’s financial margin.
 A company's margin is significantly and negatively impacted by the cost of realized reducible compliance risk.
 These costs are associated with such things as defects, incidents, breaches, violations, emissions, and other non-conformance.
 All of these are sources of waste which for the most part can be and should be reduced or eliminated.
 This waste not only hurts the bottom line but also a company's reputation.

-Organizations that do not address reducible will never have enough margin to pay for the effects of irreducible risk let alone fund business growth or pay out to shareholders.
+Organizations that do not address risk that's reducible will never have enough margin to cushion for the effects of risk that's irreducible.
 Saying it another way, the more a company invests in buying down reducible risk the more margin they will have to use for the things that really matter.

-For the risks that are it is incumbent on risk managers to effectively buy-down this risk to avoid unnecessary and preventable waste (i.e. the effects of uncertainty), to improve margins and increase the probability of mission success.
+It is incumbent on management to effectively buy-down reducible risk to avoid unnecessary and preventable waste (i.e. the effects of uncertainty), to improve margins and increase the probability of mission success.
 For everything else, they should ensure there is sufficient margins to cushion the effects when and if they are realized.

 bottom of page